rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v2/common-gs/how-to-use-curl.rst

 distributions, Mac OS® X, and Microsoft Windows®.
 For information about cURL, see `http://curl.haxx.se/ <http://curl.haxx.se/>`__.

-To run the cURL request examples shown in this guide, copy each example from the HTML version of this guide directly to the command line or a script.
+To run the cURL request examples shown in this guide, copy each example directly to the command line or a script.

 .. _auth-curl-json:

 The following example shows a cURL command for sending an authentication request to the Rackspace Cloud Identity service.

-**cURL command example: JSON request**
+**Example: cURL command for sending a JSON request**

 .. include:: ../common-gs/samples/auth-req-curl.rst

 In this example, ``$apiKey`` is an environment variable that stores your API key value.
-Environment variables make it easier to reference account information in API requests, to reuse the same cURL commands with different credentials, and also to keep sensitive information like your API key from being exposed when you send requests to Rackspace Cloud API services.
+Environment variables make it easier to reference account information in API requests, to reuse the same cURL commands with different credentials, and to keep sensitive information like your API key from being exposed when you send requests to Rackspace Cloud API services.
 For details about creating environment variables, see :ref:`Configure environment variables <configure-environment-variables>`.